JustifiableConcepts/vivet-in-aeternum/README.md

 - **/Docs** - Various docs to get a person started in playing
 - **/Assets** - Finished artwork for the cards and board.
 - **/Art** - Workfiles for the cards and artwork.
-- __/dev__ - SUPER EARLY BETA crap.
+- __/dev__ - SUPER EARLY ALPHA crap.
 Ideas and notes.
 Will be destroyed after v1.0 release.

 ----
 ### Credits